localstack/docs/content/en/getting-started/help-and-support/index.md

 ## Support Business Hours

-Our support team operates in the CET timezone, Monday to Friday, from 8 AM to 4 PM, excluding the following holidays:
+Our support team operates in the CET and ET timezone, Monday to Friday, from 6 AM to 9 PM UTC, excluding the following holidays:

 - January 1st,
 - May 1st,
-- August 15th,
 - November 1st,
 - December 24th, 25th and 31st